Why so many expats are choosing to live and work in Dubai and the UAE. Will you join them?

 3. It’s the perfect balance between city and seaside

-Sitting on the south-eastern coast of the Persian Gulf, Dubai runs along the coast with its urban area situated between the sea and the mountains.
-Lying within the Arabian Desert, it’s gorgeous sandy beaches, alongside luxurious and ultra-new urban architecture combines for a unique experience.
+Sitting on the southeastern coast of the Persian Gulf, Dubai runs along the coast with its urban area situated between the sea and the mountains.
+Lying within the Arabian Desert, its gorgeous sandy beaches, alongside luxurious and ultra-new urban architecture combine for a unique experience.

 It’s easy to work all day in an office but spend your breaks on a beach, or hike a mountain in the morning and sit down for lunch in the city.
 You won’t find a better compromise between urban and rural life than here!